 5. How to ask for a referral using business cards

 It’s not unusual for customers to give their friends business cards.
-You can probably think of a few times that friends have said “You have to check this place out,” as they hand you a card.
-And since you trust your friend, that usually leads to purchasing products.
+And since people trust their friends, that usually leads to purchasing products.

 Think about giving customers some business cards to share with their friends, as a creative way to ask for referrals.
 Then, if a friend mentions a customer’s name because of the business card, you can give the referring customer a reward.

-You can make your business cards referral related, by providing a referred by line.
-Or, if you write a small blurb about your referral program on your standard card, it could lead to referrals.
+Make your business cards referral friendly just by adding a simple “referred by” line.
+Or perhaps you have a couple lines about your referral program right on the card.
 Something as simple as “Don’t forget to send us your friends!” could work.

 If you’re running a trackable referral program, connect your business cards to the digital referral process with a QR code.
-Customers can then scan the code and send referrals online, meaning the referrals are easier for you to track.
+Customers can then scan the code and send referrals online, making the referrals easier for you to track.

 6. How to ask for a referral in person